The Vinland Saga Season 2 anime TV series is confirmed to be in production!

 Due to all the original content, the anime had only adapted 20 chapters by the ending of Episode 10.
 By Episode 18 the anime had reached Chapter 36, which featured a fight between Thorfinn and Captain Thorkell.

-Based on the pacing of the anime, it’s very likely that WIT Studio is targeting Chapter 54 of Volume 8 (English Volume 4) for the ending of Vinland Saga Episode 24.
+Based on this pacing, WIT Studio targeted Chapter 54 of Volume 8 (English Volume 4) for the ending of Vinland Saga Episode 24.
 That offers the best stopping point with the story arc focused on Askeladd (the first story arc called War is considered a mere prologue!).

 Better yet, English-only anime fans who desire to read ahead of the anime can dive right in by picking up the English Volumes 5 through 7.
+Start by reading Chapter 55.
 The manga is available digitally via Apple Books, comiXology (currently on sale half off), Google Play, Kindle, Kobo, MyAnimeList, and nook.

 Vinland Saga Season 2 spoilers (plot summary/synopsis)

 Note: This article was initially published before Vinland Saga Episode 24 aired in Japan.
-Complete spoilers for Vinland Saga Season 2 will be added after the 1st Season finale has aired.
+Complete spoilers for Vinland Saga Season 2 were added after the 1st Season finale had aired.

 The last time we watched Vinland Saga, King Sweyn was assassinated, and Prince Canute executed Askeladd and seized control over the military.
 With vengeance and thus his sense of purpose taken away, Thorfinn lashed out at the Prince.